sirsru/Artiscope/README.md

 **Enter another URL** - enter a different URL

 **Go back to the Main Menu** - goes back to the homescreen with settings and other options

+**Browse the web** - prompts you for a URL along with other options